Scheduled at 8:00am in Cotton Creek I on Thursday, November 16.#10303

 - Type of session: General Conference

-Creating ccessible documents is key to inclusive education but very often educational materials are inacccessible.
+Creating accessible documents is key to inclusive education but very often educational materials are inacccessible.
 Teaching the importance of digital accessibility is vital but time consuming.
 Sensus has developed an accessible e-learning course to increase the impact of training and to promote accessiblility in educational material

 Accessible documents are a prerequisite for inclusive education: documents must be accessible to be usable with assistive technologies.
 Also, documents must be accessible if they are to be rendered automatically into alternate formats.
 Unfortunately, the majority of educational materials are inaccessible.
 A root cause is that few people know how to author accessible documents.
 Over the cause of the past five years, Sensus has been training over 1,000 persons on how to create accessible documents.
 Needless to say, this approach is neither efficient nor sufficient.
 To increase impact, Sensus has created a comprehensive e-learning course on digital accessibility.
 The modules teach the importance of digital accessibility, how to use authoring technology correctly, and how to convert documents into alternate formats.
 The presentation covers the background for the course and also discusses the process of adapting face-to-face training into an accessible e-learning course using Articulate.